kibiz0r/Pong/Presentation/Outline.md

 ### Side-note
 Allegro 5.0.4 changed the API of several methods since 5.0 (or maybe 4.9?), which caused my C# binding to shit its pants.
 (Segfaults, stack corruption, etc.) That was really annoying to deal with, but I don't hold it against the Allegro devs at all.

+## dfb4c9a
+I went back and tested PongDisplay.
+There are a lot of tests in this commit, so go check them out.
+I'll point out the most interesting changes below.

+### PlayerSlot.cs
+In the process of testing PongDisplay, I took out the magic values and attached them to PlayerSlots.

+    public class PlayerSlot : IPlayerSlot
+    {
+        public Key StartKey
+        {
+            get;
+            set;
+        }
+        public Color Color
+        {
+            get;
+            set;
+        }
+        public Point JoinReadyPosition
+        {
+            get;
+            set;
+        }
+        public FontDrawFlags JoinReadyFontDrawFlags
+        {
+            get;
+            set;
+        }
+        public bool IsReady
+        {
+            get { return Player != null; }
+        }
+        public IPlayer Player
+        {
+            get;
+            private set;
+        }
+        public string ReadyText
+        {
+            get { return "Ready"; }
+        }
+        public string JoinText
+        {
+            get { return String.Format("Press {0} to Join", StartKey); }
+        }
+        public void Join(IPlayer player)
+        {
+            Player = player;
+        }
+    }

+### PlayerSlotRenderer.cs
+I made a PlayerSlotRenderer to handle the logic flow of whether to show "Press <key> to Join" or "Ready".
+When I did, I realized that asking PongGame whether a slot was ready seemed stupid because it didn't need PongGame for anything else, so now the "readiness" is accessed from the PlayerSlot directly instead.

+    public class PlayerSlotRenderer : IPlayerSlotRenderer
+    {
+        public PlayerSlotRenderer(IFontRenderer fontRenderer)
+        {
+            this.fontRenderer = fontRenderer;
+        }

+        private IFontRenderer fontRenderer;

+        public void Render(IPlayerSlot playerSlot)
+        {
+            fontRenderer.Render(playerSlot.Color, playerSlot.JoinReadyPosition, playerSlot.JoinReadyFontDrawFlags, playerSlot.IsReady ? playerSlot.ReadyText : playerSlot.JoinText);
+        }
+    }

+### IFontRenderer.cs, FontRenderer.cs
+I introduced a FontRenderer object, which is pretty nice because its interface IFontRenderer doesn't talk about Font objects directly -- objects which require loading from a file, something we don't want to rely on for simple test data.
+(Missing a font file is a really stupid reason for a test to fail!)

+    public interface IFontRenderer
+    {
+        void Render(Color color, Point position, FontDrawFlags flags, string text);
+    }

+    public class FontRenderer : IFontRenderer
+    {
+        public Font Font
+        {
+            get;
+            set;
+        }

+        public void Render(Color color, Point position, FontDrawFlags flags, string text) {
+            Font.Draw(color, position.X, position.Y, flags, text);
+        }
+    }

+### Content.cs
+I also made a static Content class, which encapsulates all of the static data (such as fonts) that can only be loaded at runtime, after Allegro has been fully initialized.
+Because of .NET static initialization rules, the static data will be loaded the first time that the Content class is referenced.

+    /// <summary>
+    /// Any expression that makes a reference to this type can potentially throw an exception by being the first to
+    /// trigger the static initializers.
+This is only safe to do /after/ Allegro has been fully initialized.
+    /// </summary>
+    public static class Content
+    {
+        public static Font Arial = LoadFont("Arial.ttf", 14, TtfFlags.None);

+        public static Font LoadFont(string filename, int size, TtfFlags flags) {
+            var font = Ttf.LoadFont(filename, size, flags);
+            if (font == null)
+            {
+                throw new Exception(String.Format("LoadFont({0}, {1}, {2}) Failed", filename, size, flags));
+            }
+            return font;
+        }
+    }

+### Main.cs
+Main has become just a place to stage the big-bang explosion of classes, mixed with their configuration data.
+This is the kind of stuff that dependency injection frameworks do for you, but it's alright to do it by hand too.

+    class MainClass
+    {
+        public static void Main(string[] args)
+        {
+            Allegro.RunMain(AllegroMain);
+        }

+        public static void AllegroMain()
+        {
+            InitializeAllegro();

+            var game = CreateGame();
+            var display = CreateDisplay();
+            var input = CreateInput();

+            while (game.IsRunning)
+            {
+                input.Apply(game);
+                //game.Update(10);
+                display.Render(game);
+            }
+        }

+        public static void InitializeAllegro()
+        {
+            if (!Allegro.InstallSystem())
+            {
+                throw new Exception("allegro failz");
+            }
+            if (!Image.Init())
+            {
+                throw new Exception("image failz");
+            }
+            Font.Init();
+            if (!Ttf.Init())
+            {
+                throw new Exception("ttf failz");
+            }
+            Display.Create(800, 600);
+        }

+        public static IPongGame CreateGame()
+        {
+            return new PongGame
+            {
+                PlayerSlots = new IPlayerSlot[] {
+                    new PlayerSlot
+                    {
+                        Color = new Color(1, 0, 0),
+                        JoinReadyPosition = new Point(100, 50),
+                        JoinReadyFontDrawFlags = FontDrawFlags.AlignLeft,
+                        StartKey = Key.Num1,
+                    },
+                    new PlayerSlot
+                    {
+                        Color = new Color(0, 0, 1),
+                        JoinReadyPosition = new Point(Display.Current.Width - 100, 50),
+                        JoinReadyFontDrawFlags = FontDrawFlags.AlignRight,
+                        StartKey = Key.Num0
+                    }
+                }
+            };
+        }

+        public static IPongDisplay CreateDisplay()
+        {
+            return new PongDisplay(
+                new Renderer(),
+                new PlayerSlotRenderer(
+                    new FontRenderer
+                    {
+                        Font = Content.Arial
+                    }
+                )
+            );
+        }

+        public static IPongInput CreateInput()
+        {
+            return new PongInput(
+                new KeyboardInput()
+            );
+        }
+    }

+### Git at it!
+There's getting to be too much code to show at every step!
+It's interesting to see all the old, shitty code replaced by more modular, testable code, so I recommend checking out a diff of the commit through GitX or something.